Metro Conference baseball tournament

-The Metro Atlantic Athletic Conference baseball tournament is the conference baseball championship of the NCAA Division I Metro Atlantic Athletic Conference.
-The top six finishers in the regular season participate in the double-elimination tournament, which in 2014 was played at FirstEnergy Park in Lakewood, New Jersey.
+The Metro Conference baseball tournament (formerly called the MAAC baseball tournament) is the conference baseball championship of the NCAA Division I Metro Conference.
+The top six finishers in the regular season participate in the double-elimination tournament.
 The winner of the tournament receives an automatic berth to the NCAA Division I Baseball Championship.

 History

 From 1982 to 1993, the Metro Atlantic Athletic Conference determined its champion by regular season records.
 From 1990 to 1993, the conference divided into divisions and crowned a champion of each division.
-The conference eliminated division in 1994 and launched the tournament to crown its conference champion.
+In 1994, the MAAC launched a tournament to crown its conference champion, with the top two teams from each division qualifying.
+Beginning in 2000, the MAAC eliminated divisions, with the top four teams in the regular season qualifying for the conference tournament.
 In 2014, the tournament expanded from four teams to six teams.

+For the first five years, the tournament winner advanced to a play-in round with a team from a different conference for the right to advance to the 48-team NCAA Tournament proper.
+Beginning in 1999, the tournament winner advanced directly to the expanded 64-team NCAA tournament field.

+On May 27, 2026, the MAAC announced that it would adopt the new name of Metro Conference starting that July 1.

 Champions

 By year

 The following is a list of tournament champions by year.